 HOW: This effort entails development and implementation of the new brand for the broadened geographic scope.
-It also includes forming of a map of primary and secondary stakeholders, related initiatives and cooperation potentials, as well as development of a fit-for-purpose communications and engagement strategy.
+It also includes forming of a map of primary and secondary stakeholders, related initiatives and co-operation potentials, as well as development of a fitfor-purpose communications and engagement strategy.
 In addition, platforms are developed for systematic and reciprocal stakeholder consultation and other engagement in support of the BANOS Programme and its delivery.

-6.2 Strategy of R&I Impact Monitoring and Assessment
+6.2 Effective Communication of the Results of R&I